St. Patrick's Church (New Orleans, Louisiana): Architecture

 St. Patrick's is in the Gothic style, with a fairly simple exterior but a highly ornate interior.
 Doorways, windows, the organ, and the altar all conform to architectural design.
 The bell tower is 185 ft tall; some nineteenth century aerial views of New Orleans were painted from its roof.
 The interior of the nave is 85 ft tall.
 Slender columns support the fan vaulting of the ceiling, which is particularly elaborate above the altar, incorporating sixteen stained glass windows in a half-dome.
 Three large paintings above the altar depict, from left to right: Saint Patrick, the Transfiguration of Jesus, and Jesus Christ pulling Saint Peter from the sea.

 The architect of St. Patrick's Church was James H. Dakin, who designed a number of buildings in Louisiana, including the Old State Capitol in Baton Rouge.
 Problems related to the city's notoriously high water table drew in another prominent local architect, James Gallier, to oversee the construction.

 Location

 St. Patrick's is located on Camp Street in New Orleans, between Julia and Girod Streets.
 It is within walking distance of the downtown hotels and French Quarter, less than half a mile from Canal Street.

 It is in the middle of what has become an arts district, with a number of small galleries and the Ogden Museum of Southern Art in the surrounding blocks.

 Tradition

 The parish has made efforts to maintain a sense of traditional reverence amid New Orleans' reputation for revelry.
-As part of this effort, one Tridentine Mass in Ecclesiastical Latin is offered every Sunday in accordance with the 1962 Roman Missal.
+As part of this effort, the parish offers the Tridentine Mass in Ecclesiastical Latin every day, weekdays and Sundays, in accordance with the 1962 Roman Missal.